cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 The cost for permitting a shed starts at $584.48, if your shed will be less than 1750 square feet in size.
 This cost includes the plan review, the permit itself, your inspections, and additional fees.

 There are additional fees if you build near a protected tree, need a trade permit, or build a shed larger than 1750 square feet.
+Your reviewer will explain any additional costs during your consultation.

 #### Do prefabricated sheds require a permit?